OIR Student Support

 Multicultural, Multi-Ethnic and Co-curricular

-If you live in a residence hall, you probably know or have heard of IA’s mentioned.
-Who are they?
-They’re trained student staff who assists in advising and counseling responsibilities related to retention and support of students of color.
+Intercultural advisers are trained student staff who assists in advising and counseling responsibilities related to retention and support of students of color.
 IAs have an opportunity to assist in the education of students and staff to promote diversity and plan and implement cultural programs each month as part of their responsibilities.
 The IA program is useful to diverse populations and in its assistance in communicating OIR services, particularly during orientation, heritage month celebrations and overall programs that promote awareness for students living in residence halls.

-LINK Program was created to support students of color students through mentor pairings between freshmen and upper class students of color.
-The Program mission is to 1) foster academic and social success among freshmen in a practical and meaningful ways; 2) LINK aspires to build community within the student body through encouraging social engagement, activism and organizational participation.
+The LINK Program was created to support students of color students through mentor pairings between freshmen and upper class students of color.
+The Program mission is to foster academic and social success among freshmen in a practical and meaningful ways and aspire to build community within the student body through encouraging social engagement, activism and organizational participation.

 Student Government Association (SGA)